ciwg/workshop-2025-06-17-crdt/README.md

 ## Theory of CRDTs (Gently Introduced)

 **CRDT** = Conflict-Free Replicated Data Type\
-That’s a fancy way of saying:
+That means:

-> "A shared document you can edit at the same time as someone else without breaking it."
+> "A way to let multiple users change shared data at the same time without needing to check with each other."

 ---